monkeybutter/goblock_compressor/README.md

 * 02/10/2015: unblocker_simple version of a concurrent block decompressor which returns the original file from the one compressed with the blocker_simple program.
 Benchmarks were run on the Raspberry Pi 2.
 Some polishing has to be made to the functions to comply with Go style and making them more simple.

+* 09/10/2015: Changed structure of functions to blocker.go and filter.go.
+This gives it a package structure in the workspace.
+Own implementation of snappy has been moved out as a new separate package.
+Test suit has to be implemented to include input file creation, compression, decompression and cleaning.

 Test A: compress the file

     np.save("npy1e8.bin", np.arange(1e8)) 763MB